Trusted domestic violence lawyer

 Domestic violence cases are often emotionally charged and may involve children.
 The court process takes that and the victims’ safety into consideration.

-The court process of domestic violence cases in Decatur, GA goes as follows:
+The court process of domestic violence cases in Decatur, GA, goes as follows:

 Pre-trial Proceedings